Quantum Circuit Cutting for Classical Shadows: Quantum circuit cutting

 One can think of circuit cutting as performing tomography at the cut locations.
 We will call the qubit wire directly upstream of the cut a \textit{quantum output}, which is connected to a \textit{quantum input} directly downstream of the cut.
 Circuit cutting is performed by inferring all quantum degrees of freedom at the cut locations---summing over an informational-complete (IC) set of measurement bases at quantum outputs, and over IC set of states (such as the SIC-POVM states \cite{renes2004symmetric}) at quantum inputs.
 On the other hand, the \textit{circuit output} of a fragment are the qubit wires that were at the end of the uncut circuit.
 The ultimate goal is to combine data collected from fragments in a way that reproduces desired properties of the full, uncut circuit.

-In this paper, we focus on reconstructing the expectation value of an observable $O$ with respect to the state $\rho$ prepared by a circuit, \textit{i.e.}~$\tr(O \rho)$.
+In this paper, we focus on reconstructing the expectation value of an observable $O$ with respect to the state $\rho$ prepared by a circuit, \textit{i.e.,}~$\tr(O \rho)$.
 For concreteness, suppose $O$ admits the decomposition $O = O_1 \tensor O_{23}$, and that the circuit preparing $\rho$ is amenable to cutting as in Eq.~\eqref{eq:cut-example}.
 Then, we can write the expectation value as a sum of products of expectations with respect to operators that are local to each fragment:

 We can reformulate the above equation in a way that abandons the distinction between initialization and measurements.
-Each fragment can be viewed as a quantum channel that maps a state at the quantum input of a fragment to a state at all outputs (including both quantum outputs that are associated with a cut, and circuit outputs that are not).
-By the channel-state duality \cite{de1967linear, jamiolkowski1972linear, choi1975completely}, we can write the quantum channel as a tripartite \textit{Choi state}, denoted by $\Lambda$, and the expectation can written as the following.
+Each fragment can be viewed as a quantum channel that maps a state at the quantum input of a fragment to a state at all outputs (which includes both the quantum and circuit outputs). { By the channel-state duality \cite{de1967linear, jamiolkowski1972linear, choi1975completely}, we can write the quantum channel as a tripartite \textit{Choi state} $\Lambda \in \mathcal L(\mathcal H^{Q_i} \tensor \mathcal H^{Q_o} \tensor \mathcal H^{C_o})$, where $Q_i$, $Q_o$, and $C_o$ are respectively the number of quantum inputs, quantum outputs, and circuit outputs on a fragment, $\mathcal H^N$ denotes the Hilbert space of $N$ qubits, and $\mathcal L(A)$ denotes the space of linear operators on $A$. {Specifically, the Choi state $\Lambda$ of a fragment $f$ with $Q_i$ quantum inputs is the density matrix obtained by preparing $Q_i$ Bell pairs ($(\ket{00} + \ket{11})/\sqrt{2}$), and inserting one qubit from each of the Bell pairs ($Q_i$ qubits total) into the quantum input of fragment $f$.} In terms of these Choi states, the expectation value of an operator $O$ can be written as the following:

+where for clarity we include an explicit $1$ at a tensor factor of $\mathcal L(\mathcal H^{Q_i} \tensor \mathcal H^{Q_o} \tensor \mathcal H^{C_o})$ that addresses a 1-dimensional Hilbert space, which occurs when one of $Q_i$, $Q_o$, or $C_o$ is empty (that is, when a fragment has no quantum inputs, quantum outputs, or circuit outputs).
+Henceforth omitting dimension-1 tensor factors for brevity, the Choi states in the above example are